Mearkatz/beetle-iter/README.md

 # What is this ?
 This library aims to be a collection of iterators for improved performance or convenience.
-At the moment there is only a single family of types, those being `StepRangeU*` for all the standard `u*` types.

-# StepRangeU* Examples
+# StepRangeU* and StepRangeI*
+These are equivalent to ranges but with a constant step size.
+Variants exist for `u8`, `u32`, `i8`, `isize`, etc.
 ```rust
 // The odd positive integers from 1 to 1000 the traditional way.
 let _ = (1..1000).step_by(2);